What Is Recycled Concrete Used For?

 What Is Recycled Concrete?

-Recycled concrete is a concrete aggregate manufactured using preexisting concrete from demolished structures, sidewalks and roadways.
+Recycled concrete refers to an aggregate manufactured using concrete from demolished roadways, sidewalks and structures.
 Recycled aggregate is used as an alternative to sending used, non-biodegradable concrete to landfills.

 Why Use Recycled Concrete?

-The most significant benefits of using recycled concrete are economical and environmental.
+The primary advantages of using recycled concrete are environmental and economical.

-Finally, the concrete recycling process can also incorporate and use other environmentally friendly practices and construction materials, including the use of old tires, scrap materials and organic waste as fuel for cement processing.
+Finally, the concrete recycling process can also incorporate and use other environmentally friendly construction materials and practices, including the use of old tires, scrap materials and organic waste as fuel for cement processing.

 The Concrete Recycling Process

-One might think that because recycled aggregate is so beneficial to builders, site managers and the environment, that it would be challenging to produce — but the concrete recycling process is relatively straightforward.
+One might think that because recycled aggregate is so beneficial to the environment, site managers and builders that it would be challenging to produce — but the process of recycling concrete is actually straightforward.

-1. Harvesting: First, concrete rubble is harvested from demolished buildings, sidewalks, curbs, gutters, roads, interstates, highways, airport runways, foundations and more.
-After the rubble is harvested, the rest of the process is either done on-site, off-site or at a concrete recycling facility.
+- Harvesting: First, concrete rubble is harvested from demolished foundations, airport runways, highways, interstates, roads, gutters, curbs, sidewalks, buildings and more.
+After the rubble is harvested, the rest of the process is either completed at a concrete recycling facility, off-site or on-site.

-2. Crushing: Once the concrete is harvested, it is crushed using one of several crushing methods.
-Popular methods for crushing include portable, mobile or stationary jaw crushers, impact crushers or cone crushers.
+- Crushing: After harvesting the concrete, it is crushed using one of several crushing methods.
+Popular methods for crushing include stationary, mobile or portable jaw crushers, impact crushers or cone crushers.
 Jaw crushers and impact crushers can both be used for initial crushing.
-Sometimes, a secondary crushing process — usually done with a cone crusher — is required to further size the rubble.
+Sometimes, an additional crushing process — usually done with a cone crusher — is required to further size the rubble.

-3. Screening: Because concrete aggregate is often mixed with other materials — like clay, plastic, dirt, asphalt pavement, metal and wood chips — it needs to be screened using scalping and deck screeners to be separated from those materials.
-Recycled concrete often goes through several screening processes, depending on the source of the concrete and how the end product will be used.
+- Screening: Because concrete aggregate is often mixed with other materials — like dirt, plastic, clay, asphalt pavement, metal and wood chips — it requires screening through scalping and deck screeners to be separated from those materials.
+Recycled concrete is often screened several times, depending on how the final product will be used and the source of the concrete.

-4. Cleaning: The final step in the concrete recycling process is cleaning.
-Before concrete can be recycled into new concrete, any remaining residue from removed materials must be cleaned away.
-This is done through hand-picking, magnetic separation or air or water separators.
+- Cleaning: The final step in the concrete recycling process is cleaning.
+Before you can recycle concrete for new use, you should remove any remaining residue, which can be done through magnetic separation, hand-picking or using air or water separators.

-Crushed concrete is used for a variety of residential and commercial projects, including almost any building project that calls for concrete, concrete asphalt or aggregate.
-Some industrial, commercial and residential applications for recycled concrete include:
+Crushed concrete is used for a variety of commercial and residential projects, including almost any building project that calls for concrete, concrete asphalt or aggregate.
+Some industrial, commercial and residential recycled concrete uses include:

-• Landscaping: Recycled concrete can be used for residential and commercial landscaping projects, including in the construction of retaining walls, raised flower and garden beds, to build yard drainage systems and sized down as decorative gravel.
+- Landscaping: You can use recycled concrete for commercial and residential landscaping projects, such as in the construction of garden beds, raised flower and retaining walls.
+You can also use it to construct yard drainage systems or as decorative gravel.

-• Construction: Use recycled aggregate or gravel made from recycled concrete for engineered structural fill and embankments, as well as a sub-base material for foundations, parking lots and driveways.
+- Construction: Use recycled aggregate or gravel made from recycled concrete as a sub-base material for driveways, parking lots and foundations, as well as for engineered embankments and structural fill.
+You can also use it to construct houses that are durable and safe.

-• Roadways: The U.S. Department of Transportation Federal Highway Administration uses recycled concrete whenever possible to repair, reconstruct and maintain the National Highway System, which includes more than 160,000 miles of paved roadways and more than 128,000 structures.
+- Roadways: Recycled concrete can be used to reconstruct, repair and maintain highway systems and structures.
 These same processes can be used for local and small scale roadways as well.

 Learn More About Recycled Concrete